jmor1234/claude-3.5-thinking-contextual-search/README.md

+(temporarily putting the model to gpt-4o-mini due to api costs until my next release, DM me on twitter @jmorin35 if you would like access to 3.5 version)

 # Claude Thinking Contextual Search

 A Next.js application that enhances Claude 3.5 Sonnet with visible chain-of-thought reasoning and intelligent web search capabilities.